-In light of the current global focus on social distancing, the transition to remote working is looking like the ‘new normal.’
-In fact, the UK government is strongly recommending that office-based workers look to work from home for the foreseeable future.
-This means that, to make it through the current crisis, you as the practice owner need to help your employees adjust to a new remote working routine.
-If you help your team work from home, you will be helping them to become resilient so that everyone comes out of this as strong as possible.
-Here is how you can help your team members create their own working-from-home-routine that works best for them.
+In light of the current global focus on remote working, this is looking like it's going to be the ‘new normal,' at least for the foreseeable future.
+This means that you as the practice owner will need to help your team work from home so that they can work just as effectively as they would in the office.
+Here is how you can help your team members create their own working-from-home-routine that works best for them (and for you too).

 Why is this necessary?